This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 At the time this article is published, mortgage rates remain low but are on the rise.
 According a recent CNBC article, mortgage refinance applications have been on the rise in recent weeks due to a projected increase in interest rates.
 If you still haven’t taken advantage of these historically low rates, now is the time to apply and consider your options.
 You could save thousands of dollars over the life of your mortgage.

 The quickest way to discover your refinancing options is to fill out a short form offered by GuidetoLenders.
 After supplying your zip code and a few other basic pieces of information, you’ll receive a list of free, no obligation quotes.
-You can start the process here, or alternatively, you can use the calculator below.
+You can start the process here.

 According to Student Loan Hero, Americans owe over $1.4 trillion in student loan debt, spread out among about 44 million borrowers, and you may be one of them.
 Depending upon the year you graduated, your repayment rates may be between 3.4% and 8.25%.